fauna/dotnet-sample-app/README.md

 3. Use the Fauna CLI to create the `EcommerceDotnet` database:

     ```sh
-    # Replace 'us' with your preferred Region Group:
+    # Replace 'us' with your preferred region group:
     # 'us' (United States), 'eu' (Europe), or `global` (available to Pro accounts and above).
     fauna database create \
       --name EcommerceDotnet \